 The Building Fee is $11.47 per credit, except 12 to 18 credits, where fees do not increase.
 Non-Residents are charged an additional $4.72 per credit, except 12 to 18 credits, where fees do not increase.
 The Building Fee revenue is used to pay the costs of constructing and renovating auxiliary buildings.

 The Gym Building Fee is $6.16 per credit per semester, except for 12 to 18 credits, where fees do not increase.
 This fee provides funds for repair, maintenance, and operation of the Gymnasium and is approved by the Board of Regents.

 SUB USE FEE

-The Athletic Fee is $25.00, charged to students taking 7 or more credits.
+The Athletic Fee is $25.50 per semester.
 This fee entitles students to admission to all home athletic events upon presentation of their Student ID card.

-The Equipment Fee is $4.58 per credit per semester, except for 12 to 18 credits, where fees do not increase.
+TThe Equipment Fee is $4.84 per credit per semester, except for 12 to 18 credits, where fees do not increase.
 Funds generated from this fee are used to purchase equipment for instructional use.

-Students taking 7 or more credits per semester are charged the Student Health Service Fee of $48.00.
+The Student Health Service Fee of $70.50 per semester.
 These funds pay the costs of operating the Student Health Service and entitle those students to available services.